BibleGet-I-O/bibleget-wordpress/readme.txt

 == Upgrade Notice ==

+= 3.7 =
+While 3.6 was a Major update with complete overhaul of style settings and other bugfixes, this update fixes some language translations

 = 3.6 =
 Major update with complete overhaul of style settings and other bugfixes, update is mandatory